tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Job Controller - one-off tasks (jobs) => PODS
 - Endpoint Controller - populates endpoints (Services <=> Pods)
 - Service Account and Token Controllers - create default accounts and API access tokens for new namespaces
+- kube-proxy is a network proxy.
+Running on each node, it coordinates networking with the control plane.
+It helps implement "services" and configures rules allowing communications with pods from inside or outside of the cluster.